Hexadual/CNIT48101/docs/source/lab2.rst

 ==========================================
-Lab 2
+Lab 2: cloud-init
 ==========================================

-This is the documentation for the CNIT 48101 Lab 2 "cloud-init, VirtualBox and vagrant" Created by Jacob Bauer &
+This is the documentation for the CNIT 48101 Lab 2 "cloud-init, VirtualBox and vagrant" Created by Jacob Bauer & Nick Kuenning

 .. contents:: Table of Contents
    :depth: 1